 Director, Latin America

-Dr Michiyo Morisawa has specialized in the international business development of financial services companies including Citibank and FXNET.
-She works part-time leading PRI signatory network in Japan.
-She holds a PhD in environmental studies from the University of Tokyo.
+Michiyo leads all CDP’s activities in Japan.
+Prior to CDP, Michiyo specialized in the international business development of financial service companies, including Citibank and FXNET.
+She works part-time leading the PRI signatory network in Japan.
+She holds a PhD in Environmental Studies from the University of Tokyo.

 Pedro oversees the development of CDP’s disclosure platform, scoring systems and data.
 Pedro previously worked as a consultant in the areas of energy and carbon, as well as on the implementation of the European Emissions Trading Scheme.
 He is a Civil and Environmental Engineer and holds an MSc in Engineering and Management of Technology from the Technical University of Lisbon.

-Tony is Director, Reporting, and Project Director for the CDP's Reimagining Disclosure Initiative.
-He is responsible for the delivery of CDP's sector strategy and evolution of the questionnaires and guidance for climate, water and forests.
-Tony has >19 years international experience, including leading sustainability consulting teams at Logica and Infosys.
-He has helped organizations achieve their sustainability visions whilst improving bottom lines by tens of £millions.
-Tony has a PhD (Particle Physics) from UCL, and is a GACSO member of IEMA.
+Tony is CDP’s global Technical Director, responsible for Scoring, Reporting and Disclosure Operations, as well as delivery of CDP's sector strategy.
+Tony has over 20 years international experience, including leading sustainability consulting teams at Logica and Infosys.
+He has helped organizations achieve their sustainability visions whilst improving bottom lines by millions of pounds.
+Tony has a PhD (Particle Physics) from University College London and is a fellow of both the Institute of Environmental Management and Assessment (FIEMA) and the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA).

 Selena works on global communications strategy and activities for CDP.
 Prior to joining CDP in 2016, Selena worked for more than 20 years in strategic marketing and communications, in the arts, entertainment and health sectors.
 Most recently, as Director at Marie Curie where she spearheaded their repositioning, rebrand and digital transformation.
 She holds an MBA from Cranfield School of Management.